Bruneljohnson/finer-vision/back-end/README.md

 ### Start

-Run [`npm start`] at the root of the project.
+Run [`npm run dev`] at the root of the project.
 This runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Start TypeScript Compiler